 Since his arrival at Fred Hutch in 1994, Maloney has continued to make breakthroughs for patients.
 Working with colleagues Drs.
 Rainer Storb and Brenda Sandmaier, he has helped to develop new and improved procedures for blood stem cell transplants, which can save the lives of patients with a variety of serious blood disorders.
 Those improvements include the “mini-transplant”, whose reduced intensity has brought the lifesaving power of transplants to older and sicker patients who once were not medically eligible for the procedure.
 In a mini-transplant, a patient’s own immune system is not entirely destroyed before donor cells are transplanted, which “taught us the immune system is able to eradicate a lot of tumor,” Maloney said.

-As the first medical director for cellular immunotherapy at Fred Hutch and the Bezos Family Immunotherapy Clinic at Seattle Cancer Care Alliance (Fred Hutch’s patient-care arm), Maloney is still focused on making the next big breakthrough: developing personalized therapies in which a patient’s own immune cells are genetically reprogrammed to eliminate their cancer.
+As the first medical director for cellular immunotherapy at Fred Hutchinson Cancer Center and the Bezos Family Immunotherapy Clinic, Maloney is still focused on making the next big breakthrough: developing personalized therapies in which a patient’s own immune cells are genetically reprogrammed to eliminate their cancer.

 Now in early-phase clinical trials, these so-called CAR T cells are astounding Maloney and his colleagues with their activity against advanced blood cancers that have proved intractable to other cancer therapies ― for example, in one trial in acute lymphoblastic leukemia, the complete remission rate soared upwards of 90 percent.

 “In early-phase trials, you’re continually learning.
 You don’t expect results like these from early-phase trials.
 That’s why these response rates are so extraordinary,” Maloney said.